Eco Film Awards

 - Key Stage 3-5

-Students should produce a short film about an environmental project they have carried out in their school.
-The film should be no longer than 2.5 minutes (150 seconds).
+Students were asked to produce a short film about an environmental project they have carried out in their school.

-The films will be judged by our competition partner, National Association for Environmental Education (NAEE).
+The films are being judged by our competition partner, National Association for Environmental Education (NAEE).
 Each film will be judged on the following criteria: